Hidden Within Exhibit, funded by Commonwealth Cyber Initiative grant

 Opening reception May 7, 2024; exhibit May 7 to May 11, 2024

-Hidden Within, an immersive installation sponsored by a Commonwealth Cyber Initiative (CCI) grant and Virginia Tech’s Institute for Creativity, Arts, and Technology (ICAT), will open with a public reception on May 7, then be on display through May 11 at The Cube at ICAT.
+Hidden Within, an immersive installation sponsored by a Commonwealth Cyber Initiative (CCI) grant and Virginia Tech’s Institute for Creativity, Arts, and Technology (ICAT), opened with a public reception on May 7, then was on display through May 11, 2024, at The Cube at ICAT.

 The CCI CyberArts Program, created to encourage the arts community to reimagine and depict the results of cybersecurity research, funded the Hidden Within project.